9 performance review questions for more efficient reviews

 9 performance review questions for employees and managers

 In order to make better decisions, we need the right information.
 Getting that information starts with asking the right questions.
-Instead of giving your employees free reign over their performance review conversations, give them some guidance to keep them focused on what matters most.
+Instead of giving your employees free rein over their performance review conversations, give them some guidance to keep them focused on what matters most.

 In this section, we split our recommended performance review questions into three sections – questions for employees, managers, and both – but feel free to mix and match these questions as you see fit.
 We suggest incorporating these into both self and manager assessments to encourage your employees to think about them and jot down notes ahead of their reviews.